metarank/metarank/doc/features/scalar.md

 For such use-cases it is much more effective to use index encoding.

-* LightGBM backend supports proper split selection for categorial features.
-You can checkout the [LightGBM documentation](https://lightgbm.readthedocs.io/en/latest/Features.html#optimal-split-for-categorical-features) for more details.
+* LightGBM backend supports proper split selection for categorical features.
+You can check out the [LightGBM documentation](https://lightgbm.readthedocs.io/en/latest/Features.html#optimal-split-for-categorical-features) for more details.
 * XGBoost itself supports it, but it's not yet exposed in the Java wrapper, so it will treat index-encoded category as a regular numeric feature.